novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-113.md

 “When it keeps lingering in your mind and mouth, this is what happens.
 But next time, I’ll have to write it down as notes and make it.”

 Repeating it several times, it seemed like he really intended to do it.

-‘If it’s Hyun-woo, he can do it.’

-Naturally.

 Honestly, this was more like a cheat key from living a second life rather than Lee Hyun-woo’s ability.